thewca/wca-regulations/wca-regulations.md

 - 9a) The WCA governs competitions for:
     - 9a1) Puzzles known as Rubik's puzzles.
     - 9a2) Other puzzles that are manipulated by twisting the sides, commonly known as "twisty puzzles".
-- 9b) The official puzzles and event formats of the WCA are:
+- 9b) The official events of the WCA are:
     - 9b1) Rubik's Cube, 2x2x2 Cube, 4x4x4 Cube, 5x5x5 Cube, Clock, Megaminx, Pyraminx, Square-1, Skewb, and Rubik's Cube: One-Handed.
         - 9b1a) Round format for these events is: "Average of 5".
 For a Combined Round the round format is "Best of 2" for the first phase and "Average of 5" for the second phase.
 Exception: In special cases, the round format for these events can be "Best of X" (where X is 1, 2, or 3), at the discretion of the WCA Board.
     - 9b2) Rubik's Cube: With Feet, Rubik's Cube: Fewest Moves, 6x6x6 Cube, and 7x7x7 Cube.